vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

 The simple case of returning one table is often not enough.
 In the real world, we often have to exchange multiple data artifacts with SAP objects.
 To do this, we use the `vals` object.

-The following is the same code from before, but this time, we create a generic array object called `vals`, and use the execute function to fill it.
+The following is the same code from before, but this time, we create a generic array object called `vals` and use the execute function to fill it.

 We must tell the XQL engine which container we want to store the return value of our table query in.
 We do this with the command `into @MyMakt`.